RK Euro Swords Triple Sword Testing and Review

 Ronin Katana has been in business since 2005 specializing in a range of heavy duty, entry level cutting Katana for the dojo and the backyard.
 But in 2015 they began branching out into Euro swords, attempting to address a trend in the market for medieval swords which had seen them steadily climbing in price and putting them out of reach of the average collector on a budget..

 To do this, they had several prototypes made by sword forges based in Longquan, China - the forges having cut their teeth making blades and fittings for Valiant Armory.
-Unfortunately, what they did not realize was that when Ronin asked for the best fittings they had, these fittings were the same ones that had been originally designed for the exclusive use of Valiant Armory - and by the time they found out, a large batch of these swords was getting ready to leave the forge and hit the market!
+Unfortunately, these fittings were the same ones that had been originally designed for the exclusive use of Valiant Armory - and by the time they found out, a large batch of these swords was getting ready to leave the forge and hit the market, which created quite a fuss over copyright and who owns what - not exactly the most ideal launch in history...

-Once Ronin Katana realized this, they had every sword remounted in newly designed fittings at considerable expense, but the troubles did not end there..
+At great expense Ronin had every sword remounted in newly designed fittings at, but the troubles did not end there..

 The first 6 models were designed to be fully dis-mountable with a hex nut and allan key - a common practice first introduced to the market by Angus Trim and Michael Tinker Pearce for easy dis-assembly and customization.
 However, upon arriving in the USA, it was found that the forge had taken a shortcut and instead of the tang being made from one piece, they had decided to weld the thread to the tang..